domRiddle/ASF/FAQ.md

 Especially:
 > In regard to all Subscriptions, Contents and Services, that are not authored by Valve, Valve does not screen such third party content available on Steam or through other sources.
 Valve does not assume any responsibility or liability for such third party content.
 Some third party application software is capable of being used by businesses for business purposes - however, you may only acquire such software via Steam for private personal use.

+However, Valve clearly acknowledges "Steam idlers" existing, as stated **[here](https://support.steampowered.com/kb_article.php?ref=2117-ilzv-2837)**, so I'm pretty sure that if they weren't fine with them, they'd already do something instead of pointing out that they might cause problems VAC-wise.

-ASF is licensed under Apache 2.0 License, which clearly states:
+Please note that above is only our interpretation of Steam ToS and various points - ASF is licensed under Apache 2.0 License, which clearly states:

 > Unless required by applicable law or agreed to in writing, ASF is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.